 Social Anxiety Disorder

-Social anxiety disorder typically does not resolve naturally, often times leading to alcohol use disorder and major depressive disorder as sequalae2.
+Social anxiety disorder typically does not resolve naturally, oftentimes leading to alcohol use disorder and major depressive disorder as sequalae2.
 A key psychotherapy mechanism by which individuals with SAD overcome this condition, or lessen their symptoms, is believed to be by exposing themselves to feared or avoided situations.
 This is the basis of cognitive-behavioral treatment (CBT) for SAD3.
-However, it is difficult for most individuals with SAD to even consider entering stressful, anxiety provoking social situations, preventing initiation and gradual increase in exposure to stress, which is necessary for successful CBT.
+However, it is difficult for most individuals with SAD to even consider entering stressful, anxiety-provoking social situations, preventing initiation and gradual increase in exposure to stress, which is necessary for successful CBT.

 Vistagen’s Innovation: